The core distinction

 Single-lender: typically simpler because you are integrating one proprietary API with one decision flow.

-Multi-lender broker: can be equally simple — Fundably’s iFrame embed is copy-paste with no engineering work.
-REST API and React component options are available for deeper integration.
-The matching logic lives on the broker side; your platform simply collects basic eligibility information and passes it through.
+Multi-lender broker: can be equally simple.
+Fundably’s iFrame embed is copy-paste with no engineering work.
+REST API and Web Component options are available for deeper integration.
+The matching logic lives on the broker side.

 Which is right for your platform?